The LSST-DESC 3x2pt Tomography Optimization Challenge: Introduction

 We are free to assign galaxies to different tomographic bins in any way we wish; changing the choice can potentially affect the ease with which we can calibrate the bins, but any choice can lead to correct cosmology results.
 The bins need not even be assigned contiguous redshift ranges: we can happily correlate bins with multiple redshifts if that is useful, or by some other galaxy property than redshift entirely.
 We should choose, then, an assignment algorithm that maximises the constraining power for a science case of interest.
 This challenge explores such algorithms.

 Various recent work have explored general tomographic binning strategies.
 The general question of optimization was recently discussed in detail in \citet{rainbow} using a self-organizing map (SOM) approach to target up to five tomographic bins.
 For this configuration they find that equally spaced redshift bins are a good proxy for an optimized method, but note, importantly, that we should not be constrained to trying to directly match our bin selections to specific tomographic bin edges.
 They also highlight the utility of rejecting outlier or hard-to-classify objects from samples, and the ability of SOMs to do so cleanly. \citet{taylor18} considered using fine tomographic bins as an alternative to fully 3D lensing, and found that the strategy of equal numbers per bin is less effective at high redshift, a result we will echo in this paper.
 The fine-binning strategy also allows a set of nulling methods to be applied, offering various advantages in avoiding poorly-understood regimes \citep{taylor18b,bnt,xcut}.
+Most recently, \citet{euclid-nz} studied this question with respect to the Euclid mission, using the \textit{Flagship} simulation and applying realistic photometric redshift estimation methods to the sample (we defer the latter in this work).
+They highlight the power of using large numbers of bins, differences in ideal binnings when changing the choice of data (the inclusion galaxy galaxy-lensing), and note the value in discarding galaxies with high redshift uncertainty.
+We will echo many of these issues below.

 This paper is part of preparations for the analysis to be run by the Dark Energy Science Collaboration (DESC) of Legacy Survey of Space and Time (LSST) data from the Rubin Observatory.
 In it, we discuss and evaluate the related challenge of using a limited set of colour bands to make those assignments, motivated by requirements of using the metacalibration method for galaxy shape measurement to limit biases.
 A similar question, with different motivations, was explored in \citet{jain}, who found that 3-band $gri$ tomography could be effective for tomographic selection, a result we will echo here in a new context: in this paper we describe the results of a challenge using simulated Rubin-like data with a range of methods submitted by different teams.
 We explore how many tomographic bins we can effectively generate using only a subset of bands, and compare methods submitted to the challenge.